 Before: Building Your Foundation (Do This Now)

-- OTC medication stockpile: acetaminophen (Tylenol), ibuprofen (Advil), decongestants (pseudoephedrine — behind the pharmacy counter but no prescription needed), cough suppressants, anti-diarrheal medication, electrolyte packets (Pedialyte, Liquid IV, or generic), and antihistamines.
+- Expanded OTC medication stockpile: add decongestants (pseudoephedrine — behind the pharmacy counter but no prescription needed), cough suppressants, and extra electrolyte packets.
 If your doctor will prescribe antivirals like oseltamivir (Tamiflu) in advance, ask.
+About $30-$50 additional.

 - 3-month food supply requiring no shopping.
 This doesn’t mean freeze-dried survival meals (though those work).
 It means rice, beans, canned goods, pasta, peanut butter, oats, cooking oil, salt, honey, powdered milk, canned proteins, and multivitamins.
 Rotate stock using a first-in, first-out system.
+Budget roughly $200-$300 for a family of four.
+Our long-term food storage guide covers exactly what to buy and how to rotate it.

 - Emergency fund covering 3-6 months of essential expenses.
 This is your most important prep.
 If you’re starting from zero, begin with a target of $1,000, then build from there.
 Automate transfers.
 This is non-negotiable.